Scafooo/RuleMLRR2023/GATE/README.md

 For ease we report the performance related to CPU and RAM through the following plots.

 ##RAM JAPE

+If the image is not displayed correctly, cause anonymization, see the RAM.png file in this folder.

 ![](https://github.com/Scafooo/EMNLP2022/blob/main/GATE/RAM.png)

 ##CPU JAPE

+If the image is not displayed correctly, cause anonymization, see the CPU.png file in this folder.

 ![](https://github.com/Scafooo/EMNLP2022/blob/main/GATE/CPU.png)

 ##RAM JAPE Plus

+If the image is not displayed correctly, cause anonymization, see the RAM_Plus.png file in this folder.

 ![](https://github.com/Scafooo/EMNLP2022/blob/main/GATE/Ram_Plus.png)

 ##CPU JAPE Plus

+If the image is not displayed correctly, cause anonymization, see the CPU_plus.png file in this folder.

 ![](https://github.com/Scafooo/EMNLP2022/blob/main/GATE/CPU_Plus.png)